razianmm/portfolio-brochure-project/NOTES.md

 Second interation:

 - Additional sample pages?
-- Tweak aninmations on home page to only play once
+- Tweak animations on home page to only play once